ThaKladd/PHPlater/README.md

 Create Unit Tests for blocks, includes and assigns
 Fix up Unit Test @covers
-Includes to work with urls
+Make sure Includes work with urls

 #### Filters that comes with engine